 BI.
-Teams
+Rosters

 - B1.1.
-A team must have a minimum of fourteen (14) players registered on its playing roster for the event. - B1.1.1.
-A team may register with a minimum of twelve (12) players on its playing roster for an event with the written consent of the teams National Federation, Coaching Staff (if any) and all players, or player guardians for junior teams. - B1.1.2.
+A team must have a minimum of fourteen (14) players registered on its playing roster for the - B1.1.1.
+A team may register with a minimum of twelve (12) players on its playing roster for an event with the written consent of the teams National Federation, Coaching Staff (if any) and all players, or player guardians for junior teams and prior written approval by a WFDF Official during the registration phase. - B1.1.2.
 For Continental Championships a team must have a minimum of twelve (12) players registered on its playing roster for the event. - B1.1.3.
-A team in the mixed division must also have a minimum of six (6) female and six (6) male players on its roster. - B1.1.4.
-Should a team lose registered players during the event due to injuries the team will be allowed to continue to participate in the event. - B1.2.
-A team may have a maximum of twenty-eight (28) players on its roster. - B1.3.
-Player Maximum and Minimum limits do not apply to guests, coaches or other support staff who may be registered with the team for the event. - B1.4.
-A team must have one designated team captain and one designated spirit captain per game. - B1.5.
-A team must have seven (7) players available for every point.
-A team in the mixed division must have four (4) female and four (4) male players available for every point. - B1.5.1.
-If a team does not fulfil the requirements of B1.5 they must lose a time-out, and the start of the point will be delayed for seventy-five (75) seconds. - B1.5.2.
-If the team has no time-outs left, their opposition must be awarded a goal, and the start of the point will be delayed for seventy-five (75) seconds. - B1.5.3.
-If neither team fulfils the requirements of B1.5 both teams must be penalised as stated in B1.5.1, until one team fulfils the requirements of B1.5 or until B1.5.4 applies. - B1.5.4.
-If a team has not met the requirements of B1.5 up to twenty (20) minutes after the start of a game or a point, they must forfeit the game. - B1.5.5.
-A team that forfeits will record a loss in addition to the forfeit, the opposition will record a win.
-No score will be recorded for the game. - B1.5.6.
-If both teams forfeit, both teams will record a loss for the game. - B1.6.
-If a point has commenced and a team does not have exactly seven (7) people playing the point, or does not have the correct gender ratio, then the opposition may call a violation and stop play, or the infringing team may use a time-out to address the issue (as per Rule 20.4). - B1.6.1.
-The infringing team must choose which of their player(s) will be removed/added.
-If players are being added, the opposition may make the same number of substitutions to their team. - B1.6.2.
-If a violation is called, the opposition must choose either to restart play as if a timeout had been called (as per Rule 20.4), or to restart the point. - B1.6.3.
-If a violation of B1.6 is called after a goal has been scored and prior to the ensuing pull, the opposition may choose to nullify the goal and restart the point. - B1.7.
-Medical disqualification of players due to serious medical condition - B1.7.1.
-If the WFDF Chief Medical Officer (CMO) determines that a player should not return-to-play due to a serious medical condition, then the player is disqualified from playing until the CMO subsequently determines the player is medically cleared to return-to-play. - B1.7.2.
-The CMO will re-evaluate a medically disqualified player for return-to-play at least every 24 hours during the tournament, or more often at the CMO's discretion. - B1.7.3.
-The CMO's decision cannot be over-ruled by another medical provider. - B1.7.4.
-The Tournament Rules Group is responsible for the enforcement of this policy. - B1.7.5.
-The CMO will rapidly communicate with the Tournament Rules Group to notify them of a medical disqualification and medical clearance. - B1.8.
-If a team is found to have played a game with non-rostered players, this should be brought to the attention of the Tournament Director or the Tournament Rules Group (TRG) by a captain or game official as soon as possible.
+A team in the mixed division must also have a minimum of seven (7) female players and seven (7) male players on its roster. - B1.1.4.
+Should a team lose registered players during the event due to injuries the team will be allowed to continue to participate in the event. - BI.2.
+A team may have a maximum of twenty-six (26) players on its roster. - B1.3.
+Player Maximum and Minimum limits do not apply to Non-playing Team Support (guests, coaches or other support staff) who may be registered with the team for the event. - B1.4.
+Medical disqualification of players due to serious medical condition - B1.4.1.
+If the Event Chief Medical Officer (CMO) determines that a player should not return-to-play due to a serious medical condition, then the player is disqualified from playing until the CMO subsequently determines the player is medically cleared to return-to-play. - B1.4.2.
+The CMO will re-evaluate a medically disqualified player for return-to-play at least every 24 hours during the tournament, or more often at the CMO's discretion. - B1.4.3.
+The CMO's decision cannot be over-ruled by another medical provider. - B1.4.4.
+The Tournament Rules Group is responsible for the enforcement of this policy. - B1.4.5.
+The CMO will rapidly communicate with the Tournament Rules Group to notify them of a medical disqualification and medical clearance. - B1.5.
+If a team is found to have played a game with non-rostered players, this should be brought to the attention of the Tournament Technical Director or the Tournament Rules Group (TRG) by a captain or game official as soon as possible.
 The TRG determines whether further action should be taken against teams or individuals.